UWCubeSat/hs2-software-design/docs/Thermal/TemperatureSensorManager.md

 | `SensorSkipChanged` | activity high | A sensor was marked skipped or un-skipped via `setSensorSkip`. |
 | `configured` | activity high | Unit-test aid; every sensor has been configured and `CONFIGURE` is complete. |
 | `cleared` | activity high | Unit-test aid; internal state/error counters have been reset on entry to `RESET`. |

+## Open Items / Known TODOs

+- `sensorDRDY` is per-sensor-port and optional in the `.fpp`; whether the target board actually wires one `DRDY` GPIO per sensor (vs. some shared/multiplexed line) is a hardware layout question — see `docs/DRDY.md`.
+Until confirmed, topology should either connect all `NUM_TEMPERATURE_SENSORS` lines or none.
+- `configure`'s per-sensor SPI writes are not retried and abort the whole `CONFIGURE` pass on the first error (via `SPIerror` → `RESET`), so a transient bus glitch on one sensor blocks configuring the rest until the next reset cycle.